Super Bowl 60 By the Numbers: Stats, Facts & Trivia for Seahawks vs Patriots

 The numbers are in!
 Take a deep dive into the stats, facts, and eye-popping figures sure to shape Super Bowl 60 in Santa Clara.

-New England Patriots quarterback Drake Maye (10) drops back to pass against the Denver Broncos during the first half in the 2026 AFC Championship Game at Empower Field at Mile High.
+New England Patriots quarterback Drake Maye (10) throws a pass against the New York Jets during the first half at MetLife Stadium.

 Photo By - Reuters Connect.
-New England Patriots quarterback Drake Maye (10) drops back to pass against the Denver Broncos during the first half in the 2026 AFC Championship Game at Empower Field at Mile High.
+New England Patriots quarterback Drake Maye (10) throws a pass against the New York Jets during the first half at MetLife Stadium.

 The Super Bowl has been an annual tradition since 1967 when the Green Bay Packers and Kansas City Chiefs clashed at Memorial Coliseum in front of 62,000 frenzied fans.
 Much has changed in the world of football – as well as the world at large – since then, but the NFL’s championship game has continued unabated, powering through global conflicts and pandemics without skipping a beat.

-Get ready for Super Bowl LX on Sunday, February 8 with this collection of scintillating stats and facts about the biggest spectacle in sports.
+Get ready for Super Bowl LX on Sunday, February 8 with this collection of scintillating stats and facts and Super Bowl trends about the biggest spectacle in sports.

 0: Number of players who have won a Super Bowl for the same franchise as a player and coach.
 Mike Vrabel will become the first if the Pats win Super Bowl 60.